SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 If the NPC’s interest is 0, the NPC ends the negotiation without accepting a deal.

-The heroes can walk away from a negotiation without accepting a deal at any time.
+The heroes can [[Walk|walk]] away from a negotiation without accepting a deal at any time.

 ### SAMPLE NEGOTIATION